bobson/clinic-frontend/README.md

 This is the frontend application for the Clinic Admin Panel built with Next.js and TypeScript.
 It allows users to manage patients and appointments seamlessly.

+## Note

+When first open the app please wait 1 minute to activate the server host for the backend data to be fetch, because I am using free hosting provider.

 ## Technologies Used

 - **Next.js** — React framework for server-side rendering and routing.